tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

   - squishit

 ---
 For the unfortunate souls not in the know (or is it the fortunate souls using one of the myriad alternatives?), [SquishIt][1] is a library used to optimize content delivery at runtime in ASP.net applications.
 It combines and minifies javascript files, and also does a bit of preprocessing for things like [LESS][2] and [CoffeeScript][3].
-I&#8217;ve been working with Justin Etheredge ([blog][4]|[twitter][5]) on this for a while, first on patches for various bugs I encountered trying to use SquishIt on linux, but more recently my focus has been on improving extensibility.
+I've been working with Justin Etheredge ([blog][4]|[twitter][5]) on this for a while, first on patches for various bugs I encountered trying to use SquishIt on linux, but more recently my focus has been on improving extensibility.
 One of the areas that I really felt the library could benefit from increased extensibility is the area of CDN support.
-I&#8217;ve been doing a lot of work with Amazon CloudFront lately, and decided it would be cool to see how cleanly I could get SquishIt to work with the service.
+I've been doing a lot of work with Amazon CloudFront lately, and decided it would be cool to see how cleanly I could get SquishIt to work with the service.

 ### SquishIt CDN Support in Previous Versions

 I suppose it makes sense to start with what we already had in place.
 CDN support in SquishIt has been slowly progressing, largely thanks to community contributions.
 As of version 0.8.6 we did have support for injecting a base URL into asset paths, but this required you to know the generated file name in advance and upload it to your CDN through other means.
-While this worked, and could be easily automated in your build process, it wasn&#8217;t exactly convenient.
-The pull requests we&#8217;ve gotten have done a fairly good job showing us what the community wants in terms of CDN support, so it feels like it is time to start trying to treat it as a first class citizen.
-The first thing I would like is a way to render the combined file directly to my CDN if it doesn&#8217;t already exist, and maybe a way to force overwriting the file if need be.
+While this worked, and could be easily automated in your build process, it wasn't exactly convenient.
+The pull requests we've gotten have done a fairly good job showing us what the community wants in terms of CDN support, so it feels like it is time to start trying to treat it as a first class citizen.
+The first thing I would like is a way to render the combined file directly to my CDN if it doesn't already exist, and maybe a way to force overwriting the file if need be.

 ### Adding Support for Custom Renderers